 Chin Friends Chinchilla Rescue does not require home inspections, like many other rescues do.
 We also do not ask for a list of references.
 We assume if you are making the effort to adopt a chinchilla from us, that you will provide a safe home for it.
 We do however ask that if any time you do not have the resources to care for the chinchilla that you either return it to us, or ask us for help.
 Not everyone can provide a 100% perfect home at all times, but as long as you are willing to try, we are willing to help.
 We aim to make great homes, without assuming that you “know it all” to begin with.
 Being a good pet owner is about constantly educating yourself about your pet; evolving as a pet owner as you get to know your particular animal.

-Monday Caravaggio and Tallini have found a loving home!
+September 22nd Winnifred and Fern have found a loving home!